quintex-dev/tarun/README.md

+# Tarun - The World's Freshest Email client

+Tarun is a simple email client that is built on top of `tarund`.
+It aims to provide fast and easy emailing experience for the masses while including all the features that are required for a modern email client especially for those looking for Office365 and GSuite integration, complete with calendars, reminders *et al*.

 # About This Repository

-This repository would not directly receive any codes from contributors of `tarun-service` and `tarun-frontend`.
+This repository would not directly receive any codes from contributors of `tarund` and `tarun-frontend`.
 This is an automated assembled repository that tracks the software releases, bug-fixes and nightly developments for **Tarun Mail**.
 The only code that would be directly submitted to this repository would be `devOps` related automation codes.

 ### The problem